 - Second Place Prose: $150

-Winners will be invited to read their works at the Annual Student Reading on Friday, April 17, 2015 in Bucknell Hall.
-Winning entries will be printed in the Annual Prize Anthology, which is distributed at the reading.
+Winners will be invited to read their works at the Annual Student Reading on Friday, April 21, 2017 in Bucknell Hall.

-Winners will be announced on the Stadler Center’s Facebook page during the week of January 12, 2015.
+Winners will be announced on the Stadler Center’s Facebook page in mid-January.
 Please “like” us on Facebook to hear the results.